 Again referring to Fact 1, they ultimately don't and can't absorb all of these expenses.
 The total of all of these expenses – including their deserving a financially secure life – are passed onto those of us using this health care provider's services.
 Without this balance in the doctor's favor, we don't have doctors.
 Agreed?

 Later, we will include some discussion on decreasing these expenses, but these expenses don't just disappear because we want them to or because we today think they are too high.
-They decrease because some environment existed or was created to allow for cheaper health care.
+They decrease because some environment exists or was created to allow for cheaper health care.

 The question that society needs to ask itself is, given that we had such power, to what extent do those controlling the purse strings have the right to dictate otherwise required healthcare?

-Fact 2 said that the dollars paid in must exceed the dollars paid out.
+Fact 2 said that the dollars paid into the financial pipe must exceed the dollars paid out.
 Clearly, of the dollars paid out, a majority of that is to cover your medical care.
-Insurance companies, though, are a business, each with their own expenses associated with the normal trappings of any business.
+Insurance companies, though, are businesses, each with its own expenses associated with the normal trappings of any other business.
 Insurers set premium levels to compensate for health care financial risk, but also to manage mega-businesses with all the attendant costs of real estate, capital and other equipment, and personnel costs.
 But in the case of for-profit companies, the CEO's first priority is to meet the expectations of a board of directors who in turn are responsible to investors looking for dividends and increases in share value.
 It is the very definition of the CEO's job.
 Many incent executives via bonuses of rather significant size to achieve these ends.
 Multiply these amounts by the vast number of insurance companies and related support entities and we are talking real money siphoned out of the pipe.
 We may assume that the secondary goal of providing a cost-effective, successful insurance product that keeps costs to patients and their employers as low as possible is necessary to achieve the first goal, but is that always true?
 What balancing acts are necessary to achieve what are decidedly competing goals?

 According to Centers for Medicare and Medicaid Services, US health care spending is financed roughly per the following mix.
-Be our guest and argue with the number's precision if you like, but understand that the payer's are roughly as in the following:
+Be our guest and argue with the numbers' precision if you like, but understand that the payers are roughly as in the following:

 If we are reading this right, the Households would represent